dockur/windows/readme.md

   Your example folder `/home/user/example` availables ` \\host.lan\Data`.

 > [!TIP]
-> You may map this path to a drive letter in Windows, for easier access.
+> You map this path to a drive letter in Windows, for easier access.

 ### How do I install a custom image?

-  In order to download an unsupported ISO image that is not selectable from the list above, specify one of your URL to ISO in the `VERSION` environment variable, for example:
+  Ordering downloading an unsupported ISO image that's not selectable from the list above?
+Specify one of your URL to ISO in the `VERSION` environment variable, for example:

   ```yaml
   environment:
     VERSION: "https://example.com/win.iso"
   ```

-  Alternatively, you skip downloading and use a local file instead, by binding it in your compose file in this way:
+  Alternatively, you skip downloading and using local file instead, by binding it in your compose file on this way:

   ```yaml
   volumes:
     - /home/user/example.iso:/custom.iso
   ```

-  Replace the example path `/home/user/example.iso` with the filename of your desired ISO file, the value of `VERSION` will be ignored in your case.
+  Replace the example path `/home/user/example.iso` with the filename of your desired ISO file, the value of `VERSION`, means you,  will ignored in your case.

 ### How do I run a script after installation?